jmandel/fhircast-docs/docs/content-sharing-research.md

           "code": "32449-1",
           "display": "Physical findings of Lung"
         }
-      },
-      {
-        /Media/8e7519362aeb4c10885e03a7287fedaf"
       }
     ]
   }
 ]
 ```

-### Diagnostic Report Open Request and Event
+### DiagnosticReport-open (note, should this go into the FHIRcast event catalog?)
-A `DiagnosticReport-open` request is posted to the Hub when a new or existing report is opened by an application.
-The `context` field contains one `Patient` FHIR resource and one `DiagnosticReport` FHIR resource.
-If the report being opened is a new report, the report status should be "unknown".
-For an anchor context such as a DiagnosticReport, an implementation guide could require specific contexts to be present.
-For example, an implementation guide using a DiagnosticReport anchor context could require an imaging study context be present in the DiagnosticReport-open request.
-Note that one or more primary studies (those which are the primary subject of the report) may be included and zero or more comparison (prior) studies may also be present.
+A `DiagnosticReport-open` request is posted to the Hub when a new or existing report is opened by an application and established as the anchor context of a topic.
+The `context` field contains one `Patient` resource and one `DiagnosticReport` resource.

-When the Hub distributes a DiagnosticReport-open event, it associates a versionId with the DiagnosticReport so that subscribed applications may submit this versionId in subsequent DiagnosticReport-update requests.
+When the Hub distributes a DiagnosticReport-open event, it associates a versionId with the DiagnosticReport.
+Subscribed applications MUST submit this versionId in subsequent DiagnosticReport-update requests.

 When a DiagnosticReport-open event is received by an application, the application should respond as is appropriate for its clinical use.
 For example, an image reading application may want to respond to an event posted by a reporting application by opening the imaging study(ies) specified in the context.
 A reporting application may want to respond to an event posted by an image reading application by creating and opening a new report (or existing report as an addendum).